-One of the most popular Medicare Supplement plans is Medigap Plan N. Although, Plan G and Plan F are the most popular option, Plan N is the third best option.
+One of the most popular Medicare Supplement plans is Plan N. Although, Plan G and Plan F are the most popular option, Plan N is the third-best option.

 You already know that Plan F has the highest monthly premium and the most comprehensive coverage.

-Plan N usually has a lower premium than Plan F or Plan G. Medigap Plan N covers everything that Plan F covers; except the Part B deductible and Part B excess charges.
-Additionally, Plan N has copayments for doctors and emergency rooms visits.
+Plan N usually has a lower premium than Plan F or Plan G. Plan N covers everything that Plan F covers; except the Part B deductible and Part B excess charges.
+Additionally, Plan N has copayments for doctors and emergency room visits.